2025-2026

 Back to top>

-All day: Annual Year-End Meeting and Luncheon
+All day: Annual Meeting and Lunch

 Guild members will conduct the annual meeting of the Weavers Guild of Springfield and enjoy a lunch together.